All Episodes

 We're talking about foreign governments and foreign corporations.

-That's I think what's so shocking about what the Clintons have done that's unprecedented with any other political figures in American history.
+That's, I think, what's so shocking about what the Clintons have done that's unprecedented with any other political figures in American history.

-This is this is a neugher thing.
+This is a duffer thing.

 This is not the speeches.

-But this is the crime family foundation that Schweitzer's talking about.
+But this is the Crime Family Foundation that Schweitzer's talking about.

-Ostensibly to charity, but it isn't.
+That's $100 million that's been donated, ostensibly to charity, but it isn't.

 It's to Mrs. Clinton and her presidency.